andysylvester/minimal-rssjs-reader/README.md

 Overview
 --------

 This is an sample application for reading RSS feeds converted to JSON format.
 I used my <a href="https://github.com/andysylvester/minimal-riverjs-reader/">Minimal River.js Reader</a> as a baseline.
-This is a reader for reading an individual feed, but it is wrapped in the same JSONP wrapper as <a href="
+This is a reader for reading an individual feed, but it is wrapped in the same JSONP wrapper as <a href="http://riverjs.org/">River.js</a> feeds.

 You can see the app running at http://andysylvester.com/files/reader_rssjs/